 Monkeypox case data can be found on Florida CHARTS.

 Monkeypox is a rare disease caused by a virus that occurs mostly in central and western Africa.
 However, monkeypox infections also occur in other parts of the world.
 The monkeypox virus can be transmitted from animals to humans.
 These animals include different African rodents and monkeys.
 Once a person becomes infected with the monkeypox virus they can pass it to other people.
 Monkeypox is not a very contagious disease, and the risk of contracting monkeypox is generally low.
 Recently there has been an increase in human monkeypox infections in different parts of the world, including the U.S.

 Monkeypox typically begins with flu-like symptoms (e.g., fever, chills, headache, tiredness, muscle aches) and swelling of the lymph nodes and progresses to a rash on the face and body.
 Duration of illness is usually 2 to 4 weeks.

 Human-to-human transmission generally requires prolonged, face-to-face contact, direct contact with an active rash, or indirect contact with an active rash through contaminated items, such as contaminated clothing.
 Therefore, the risk of exposure remains low.

-- Within 14 days of exposure to a person infected with monkeypox for those with high exposure risk and some intermediate risk exposures.
+- Vaccination is recommended if started within 14 days of exposure to a person infected with monkeypox.

-- For people with certain job-related risks, such as public health laboratory staff.
+- Vaccination is recommended for people with certain job-related risks such as public health laboratory staff.